phone(833)316-3170 homeinfo@agavehomeloans.com

 • A non-conforming loan does not perfectly follow Fannie Mae or Freddie Mac’s guidelines.
 This can allow a buyer with a lower credit score or higher than average debt to income (DTI) to qualify for a house, but the rates tend to be higher to account for the higher risk for the lender.

 The key trait of conventional loans is their flexibility.
 There is no standard for all conventional loan options other than those for conforming loans.
 Even appraisal requirements vary from lender to lender.
+Some loans can offer no appraisal, some require a drive-by appraisal, and some require a full appraisal.

 In general, the higher your credit score is and the lower your Debt to Income Ratio, the better your chances of qualifying for a loan offer that can save you tens of thousands of dollars over the life of the loan.
-You can find our guide to conventional loans in 2023 here.
+You can find our guide to conventional loans in 2025 here.

 Down Payment